LxLeChat/ConvertToPSClass/README.md

 # Comment
 This is not perfect, and the are many caveats that we will see after some examples.
 Maybe there are better ways to do this

+## Enum
+An enum is available in the psm1.
+This enum will be used when you want to add an attribute to a property.
+At the moment you need to load it manually. i havent yet written a manifest so it will not be available in your console when you import the module

 # Usage
 Load the module ``Import-Module .\convertToPSClass.psm1``